-Clicky the Space-Age Boy and other strange, true tales.
+Clicky the Space-Age Boy and other strange, true tales

 Chris Middleton was born by the sea in Folkestone, Kent, in a large house where the top floor had once been a ballet studio.
 He was the son of an architect father and a civil servant mother.
 His sister, Joanna, is seven years his senior and left home when he was still a boy (they remain close).
 The family moved to Reigate before Chris started school.

 A word about his parents: At the age of just 15, Chris’s father, John (known in the family as Roy), had volunteered to be a fire watcher at St Paul’s Cathedral during the Blitz: an act of astonishing bravery for a boy, doubtless inspired by his love for Sir Christopher Wren’s building.
 At the end of the war, Roy served for two years in Japan.
 In between, he may have been involved in code-breaking: Joanna recognised him in a photograph in a Bletchley Park documentary.
-Later in his career, Roy’s devotion to architecture and design meant that Chris was fortunate to grow up in a house full of beautiful books.
+Later in his career, Roy’s devotion to architecture and design meant that Chris was fortunate to grow up in a house full of books.

 Roy loved architecture so much that he once asked for a rose bush as payment for designing a building.
-He hand-made star maps, zoetropes, and working models of the solar system (orreries), and was an autodidact who studied time, astrophysics, geometry, and relativity – amateur fascinations that Chris inherited.
+He hand-made zoetropes and working models of the solar system (orreries), and was an autodidact who studied time, astrophysics, geometry, and relativity – amateur fascinations that Chris inherited.
 Later in life, Roy was given a laptop: he took it to pieces and said there was “nothing useful inside it”.

 Chris’ mother, Mary, had worked in Whitehall until her marriage in the 1950s, arranging international conferences and editing documents.
 She loved the ballet and London life.
 One of her final engagements was attending the Royal Opera House on the night that Soviet leader Nikita Khrushchev was guest of honour.
-Mary was already 46 when Chris was born, and had lived an independent life in Kensington, traveling in Europe, before giving it up to be a small-town housewife.
+Mary was in her late 40s when Chris was born, and had lived an independent life in Kensington, traveling in Europe, before giving it up to be a small-town housewife.
 Her sadness never left her, but she consoled herself by teaching her son to read and write.
 Among her own ancestors were a private school headmaster and a Navy man who spent his whole life at sea.

 Thanks to Mary, Chris could read and write before he started school at four and in his first year at primary school he helped others around him to catch up.
 Fellow pupils saw him as a problem-solver and came to him for advice, while teachers regarded him as something of a prodigy – but also as very disruptive.
-The truth was he had met few human beings and almost no children of his own age, and so was excited to finally be among people he could talk to (rather than listen to his parents screaming at each other).
+The truth was he had met few human beings and almost no children of his own age, and so was excited to finally be among people he could talk to – rather than listen to his parents screaming at each other.

 Captain Buzz, forever!

 Chris’ boyhood hero was Buzz Aldrin.
-When Chris watched footage of the 1969 Apollo moon landing, the family’s new black and white TV made a buzzing sound whenever a caption flashed onscreen.
+When Chris watched footage of the 1969 moon landing, the family’s new black and white TV made a buzzing sound whenever a caption flashed onscreen.
 Clix asked his mother what the noise was.
 She answered “That’s caption buzz”, but Chris misheard it as ‘Captain Buzz’, and so he believed for many years that the astronaut got his name from his ability to make televisions buzz from a distance of 240,000 miles.

 (Chris finally met Buzz Aldrin in 2016, which you can read about here.)

-Growing up in a big, empty house in a small, empty town (where even the buildings yawned) the Space-Age-obsessed boy set about acquiring every skill he could think of simply to entertain himself, while his parents sat in separate rooms with their backs to the door.
+Growing up in a big, empty house in a small, empty town (where even the buildings yawned) the space-obsessed boy set about acquiring every skill he could think of simply to entertain himself, while his parents sat in separate rooms with their backs to the door.
 By the age of just eight, he was writing plays, comedy sketches, songs, and even film scripts, building transmitters and crystal sets, experimenting with lights, tape loops, and recording devices, teaching himself the guitar, and collecting vinyl.
 Little has changed since, and he has always been fascinated by Joe Meek and other bedroom boffins.

 At the age of eight, the guitar became Chris’ passion, but only after his music teacher failed to turn up for a lesson.
 Chris stomped into the Staff Room and found the man smoking a cigarette.
 “You’re supposed to be teaching me the guitar!” bellowed Chris.
 Thrown out on his ear in disgrace, Chris resolved to teach himself from then on, which is when he fell in love with the instrument.